KingVanilla/LoRa-Environmental-Sensor-Base-Station/README.md

 ## Design
 ### Sensor Module <img align="right" img height="400" src="/images/wiring%20diagram.jpg">
 Connecting all of our sensors together was relatively straight forward.
-Our BME280 temperature and humidity sensor communications via I<sup>2</sup>C.  Our PIR sensor simply had a digital output that was active <i>HIGH</i>.
+Our BME280 temperature and humidity sensor communications via I<sup>2</sup>C.  Our PIR sensor simply had a digital output that was active `HIGH`.
 Our pushbutton was wired to a digital input that was connected to a pullup resistor on the ARM MCU through software.
 Our photocell was connected to an analog input and a 10k voltage divider.
-Lastly, our battery monitor was connected to the Feather's <i>"BATT"</i> pin which exposed the raw battery voltage.
+Lastly, our battery monitor was connected to the Feather's `"BATT"` pin which exposed the raw battery voltage.
 This was connected to an analog input via a dual 100k voltage divider as detailed on the Adafruit hookup guide for the Feather.
 A voltage divider is required here because the LiPo's battery voltage can reach a maximum of 4.2V which is too high for the Feather which can only handle a maximum of 3.3V.
 The voltage divider will half the apparent voltage of the battery so the highest analog voltage the Feather will see is 2.2V.

 As for the software, we wanted the device to operate in a very specific way to conserve as much power as possible.
 We wanted the MCU to be in a deep sleep mode most of the time.
 The MCU would come out of sleep only under the following conditions.
 (1) The pushbutton has been pressed.
 (2) Motion has been detected for the first time in over 10 minutes.
 (3) 10 minutes have passed without a wake cycle from either the PIR sensor or pushbutton.
-We mustn't come out of sleep every time the PIR sensor outputs <i>HIGH</i> because then the MCU may be on for minutes at a time when there are many guests in the room or when someone is up and moving around.
+We mustn't come out of sleep every time the PIR sensor outputs `HIGH` because then the MCU may be on for minutes at a time when there are many guests in the room or when someone is up and moving around.
 We assume that the room is unoccupied if there has been no motion for 10 minutes.
 When the device does come out of sleep, we turn on our sensors and LoRa radio, take data readings, transmit them over LoRa, and then return to deep sleep.

 <p align="center">
   <img height="200" src="/images/FSM.jpg">